python-poetry/poetry/docs/basic-usage.md

 #### As a library developer

 Library developers have more to consider.
 Your users are application developers, and your library will run in a Python environment you don't control.

 The application ignores your library's lock file.
-It can use whatever version meets your library's dependency declarations.
-The application will probably use the latest compatible dependency.
-If your library's poetry.lock falls behind some new version that breaks things for consumers of your library, you're likely to be the last to find out about it.
+It can use whatever dependency version meets the constraints in your `pyproject.toml`.
+The application will probably use the latest compatible dependency version.
+If your library's `poetry.lock` falls behind some new dependency version that breaks things for your users, you're likely to be the last to find out about it.

-To work with your library as users are likely to, omit the poetry.lock file.
+To work with your library as users are likely to, omit the `poetry.lock` file.

-If you still want the reproducibility benefits, consider a regular refresh of `poetry.lock` to stay up-to-date to make sure you don't break suddenly for users.
+If you still want the reproducibility benefits, consider a regular refresh of `poetry.lock` to stay up-to-date and reduce the risk of sudden breakage for users.

 ### Installing dependencies only